 This analogy is about putting important things first.
-Sounds like the same old crap you hear from self-help books.
-However, I admire a good analogy that sticks in my head and this is one of those.
-This analogy comes from Stephen Covey.
+This is a good analogy that sticks in my head.
+It comes from Stephen Covey.

-Imagine you have a jar and you have big rocks, pebbles, and sand that you need to fill the jar with.
+Let’s say you have a jar.
+Next to it you have big rocks, pebbles, and sand to fill the jar with.

-If you start to fill it with sand and pebbles and have the rocks come last, there’s a good chance there won’t be enough room for rocks.
+If you start filling it with sand and pebbles, the rocks won’t fit.

 Rocks are the things that give your life meaning.
 These aren’t limited to family, relationships, and vocation.
 They are the things you’re compelled to do and you’d feel empty inside if they aren’t at least attempted.